 For the Data Enrichment user in ArcGIS Online or ArcGIS Maps for Office

-The September 2017 update provides access to the datasets shown above.
-For a detailed explanation of new or deleted attributes in datasets, see the Release Notes for each individual country available on the Esri Demographics documentation pages.
+The September 2018 update provides access to the datasets shown above.
+For a detailed explanation of new or deleted attributes in datasets, see the relevant sections above.

 For the Developer using the REST endpoints of the GeoEnrichment Service

 The underlying datasets of the REST endpoints of the GeoEnrichment Service were updated in September 2018.
 Some of the changes to the REST endpoints included in this release are:

 - Changes to the layer IDs of the administrative/statistical boundaries.